Othman Wok: Personal life

 Othman grew up in a humble family.
 In the first four years of his life, Othman lived with his uncle, together with his grandparents and parents in a kampong area dominated by Malays.
 He recounted that as a boy, different races lived together harmoniously, and he would have Chinese and Indian playmates whom he conversed with in Malay.
 In his mid-twenties, Othman went to London to receive further education in a polytechnic.
 Othman was married with four children.
 His hobbies included reading and writing ghost stories, one of his books being Malayan Horror: Macabre Tales of Singapore and Malaysia in the 50s, a compilation of stories written by him.
 Othman has also penned a biography in 2000 titled: "Never in my Wildest Dreams", as a memoir of his life experiences.

 Othman was considered as one of the "Old Guard" – a founding father and the first generation of leaders of post-independent Singapore.
 Othman also completed military service (called National Service in Singapore) with the People's Defence Force in 1980, holding the rank of Major.
-He also retired from politics in the same year.

 On 17 April 2017, he died at 12.22pm local time at the Singapore General Hospital due to poor health; he was 92.
 As per Islamic religious customs, there was no state funeral and he was buried at Choa Chu Kang Muslim Cemetery the next day.